Maplemx/Agently/README.md

 So I think I'm going to work on a new version to improve it.

-**If you want to find a tool to test your ideas in no time, Agently v0.0.1 is your helper.**
+**If you want to find a tool to test your ideas about what can language model do in no time, Agently v0.0.1 is your helper.**

 **If you want more, please wait the next version and you are always welcome to to [contact me](mailto:maplemx@gmail.com) or post your ideas or suggestions in [issues area](https://github.com/Maplemx/agently/issues).**